ahmetbicer/create-react-native-new-arch-files/README.md

 ## How to run the script?

 Run this command in your project root directory.
-(WIP.
-This doesn't work yet.)

 ```
 npx create-react-native-new-arch-files